BarryJCuda/European-Super-League-Constitution/README.md

 **Collusion (two or more owners conspiring to provide an unfair advantage to one or more teams) will not be tolerated, in any form.
 Examples of collusion include but are not limited to: throwing games, renting players (when a player is traded to another team with the understanding the player will be returned to the original team at a later date), dumping players (in an attempt to give another team a waiver advantage by giving them inside knowledge of player availability) or making unfair trades.
 Owners found guilty of collusion will be immediately removed from the league without refund.**
 <br>
 ### Tanking/Throwing Games ###
 **Intentional "tanking" or attempting to lose games for any reason is strictly prohibited.
 The rookie draft order is decided in such a way (see section viii - rookie draft) that tanking by setting sub optimal lineups is not beneficial, but to maintain the integrity and ensure the competitive fairness of the league, all teams must set their lineups properly, and in the "spirit of the game" every gameweek.
 This means that teams must have full starting rosters, and managers must not, in an attempt to influence results, select players who are either: a) obviously unlikely to play for any reason, or b) obviously unlikely to contribute significantly compared to players they leave on the bench.
-Sit/Start decisions are affected by many factors, and will always be a matter for individual managers, but the commissioner reserves the right to make changes to a teams lineup in scenarios where they are obviously in breach of this rule.**
+Sit/Start decisions are affected by many factors, and except for in extreme and obvious examples, will always be a matter for individual managers, but the commissioner reserves the right to make changes to a teams lineup in scenarios where they are obviously in breach of this rule.**

 <br><br>

 ## __Section III - League Dues__ ##

 ### Entry Fee ###
 - The Entry Fee for the league is $50 per team.
 This covers the 2021 season which starts on 10/09/21.
 In addition all managers must pay the dues for the second season (2022) at the same time as paying the entry fee.
-This must be paid 48 hours before the start up draft commences.
+These fees must be paid 48 hours before the start up draft commences.

 ### Yearly Dues ###